raspberrypilearning/party-pinata/en/step_1.md

 In this project, you will create a swinging piñata that releases treats when it is hit, and eventually breaks to reveal a birthday message.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 A <span style="color: #0faeb0">**piñata**</span> is often used to celebrate a birthday, new year, or festival.
-The shape and decorations of a piñata are designed to match the theme of the occasion and it is full of treats.
+The shape and decorations of a piñata are designed to match the theme of the occasion.
+It's also full of treats.
 The aim is to hit the piñata with a stick to break the piñata and release the treats.
 </p>

 --- no-print ---